RayyanX95/eslint-rules/eslint-node/README.md

 }
 ```

-So what is hell we just added? 🤷‍♀️
+What is hell you just added? 🤷‍♀️

 **Calm down bud!**

-we just added `"jest": true` to `env`, in case you want to apply **unit testing** to your project.
+we just added `"jest": true` to `env` section in case you want to apply **unit testing** using `jest` to your node project.
 Also we added extra rules to the `rules` section. **Aaand that's it. 😅**

 ## Extra Notes
-- **Why these certain rules?!**
+**Why these certain rules?!**

 Honestly there are a lot lot other rules that you can add, but these rules are quite enough to enhance your code readability and help you avoid bugs. ***Faire enough!!*** 🙂

-- **Apply auto fix using `--fix` option**
+**Apply auto-fix using `--fix` option**
-If you just add `eslint` to an existing project, most likely you will see issus that are already on your code.
-It will be quite difecult to go through all you project file and fix these `eslint` manually.
-So there is an awesome command you can run fix these issues **automatically**.
+If you just added `eslint` to an existing project, most likely many `eslint` issus that are already on your code will show up.
+It will be quite difficult to go through all your project files and fix these `eslint` manually.

-Hit this command on your terminal:
+Fortunately there is an awesome command you can run to fix these issues automatically. **Hit this command on your terminal:**

 ``` shell
 ./node_modules/.bin/eslint --fix
 ```
 It hopefully fixes most of the issues.

-> *One more thing, you can **change** any of the previous RULES to make them meet your need.*
+> *One more thing, you can **change** any of the previous **RULES** to make them meet your need.*

 ***Happy Eslint 🎉🎉✨***